HongUkOrg/SimpleCalculator/README.md

 # SimpleCalculator
-A application 'calculator' which is designed by BLOC pattern
+A application 'calculator' designed in BLOC pattern

 use: